jdxlabs/colorscheme-garden/README.md

 #DarkGarden
-This is a Sublime Text theme inspired by Railscasts.
+This is a Sublime Text theme inspired by the Nexus theme.

 #Screenshot
 ![shot](https://raw.githubusercontent.com/jdxlabs/sublime-theme-darkgarden/master/darkgarden_screenshot.png)